mathbiol/subClassOf/README.md

 hongGeesCar.subClassOf(stefansCar)
 ```

-This takes a second or two to dereference the remote prototype and import the new attributes, reporting that HongGee's car is
+This will take a second or two to dereference the remote prototype and import the new attributes, reporting that HongGee's car is

 ```javascript
 {